0xsequence/web-sdk/packages/connect/README.md

 #### Need more customization?

 React apps must be wrapped by a Wagmi client and the KitWalletProvider components.
-It is important that the Wagmi wrapper comes before the Sequence Kit wrapper.
+It is important that the Wagmi wrapper comes before the Sequence Web SDK wrapper.

 ```js
 import Content from './components/Content'